abienvenu/Kyela/README.md

 For further customisation, you have to edit the templates or the code.
 Because of the licence (GNU Affero GPL-3.0), you must publish the modified code as soon as your project is publicly online.
-If you made cool features, feel free to send pull request to the project: https://github.com/abienvenu/Kyela
+See below how to develop and contribute to the Kyélà project.

 Developing
 ----------